EmanueleDB/movies/README.md

 To perform an ESLint check across the entire app and fix issues, use the command: `pnpm run fix`

 To run the tests, use the command: `pnpm run test`
+(I have no experience with the tests, but I was able to configure the dependencies to make them work and to add a few basic tests.
+I consider tests to be very important and I’m looking forward to gaining those skills.)

 # Framework